macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "Really?"
 Iris looked skeptical.

 "Remember we can read minds.
 Well, mostly me, but anyways."
+Givly reminded the… former headmaster?

 "And what is your power saying, Givly?"